 We’ve had fun studying snowflakes this week.
 We’ve learned a bit about the science of snowflakes and learned how to create our own crystal snowflakes in The Lab Report and in the Snowflake Craft post.
-Today, I wanted to share some snowflake study resources we used in our study and some others that would be great in your snowflake study.
+Today, I wanted to share some snowflake study resources we used to learn more about snowflakes and some others that would be great in your snowflake study.

-- Snowflake Bently - Great kids book about Wilson “Snowflake” Bently, a pioneer in the study of snowflakes.
+- Snowflake Bentley– Great kids book about Wilson “Snowflake” Bentely, a pioneer in the study of snowflakes.
 We read this every winter.

-- Snow Crystals - An amazing collection of actual snowflake photographs by Wilson Bently.
+- Snow Crystals – An amazing collection of actual snowflake photographs by Wilson Bentley.

-- The Secret Life of a Snowflake - Dr. Kenneth Libbrecht is a professor of physics at Cal Tech studies snowflakes.
+- The Secret Life of a Snowflake: An Up-Close Look at the Art and Science of Snowflakes – Dr. Kenneth Libbrecht is a professor of physics at Cal Tech studies snowflakes.
 He wrote this book to share fascinating snowflake facts, photos and projects with elementary age students.